lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 Such a schedule could for example be a time schedule for internal heat gains, which may change at times that do not coincide with the zone time step :math:`\Delta t_z`.

-In contrast to the envelope model, reading outputs and sending inputs to schedule, EMS variables and EMS actuators, happens in the mode labelled *EventMode*.
+Reading outputs and sending inputs to schedule,
+EMS variables and EMS actuators happens in the mode labelled *EventMode*.
 This allows to avoid algebraic loops that may be formed by adding a controller between an EnergyPlus output and an EnergyPlus input, as described in :numref:`sec_sen_var`.